 This location has been used in many films, see them here:

-Looking forward to a newly revitalized Formosa Cafe!
+Looking forward to eating soon at the newly revitalized Formosa Cafe!

 Categories: Art, Books / Media, Exotic Travel, Film Fight Club, Film Noir, Food, food blog, Hollywood, Los Angeles, Memoirs, Movies, Recipes, Restaurants, Talent/Celebrities, Travel, Travel Adventures, Travel Memoir, Uncategorized